mactator/SQMS/README.md

 ## Pages and Components

-- ​**Counter Page**​: Each counter has a button to update the current ticket number.
+- **Counter Page**: Each counter has a button to update the current ticket number.
 This is where the counter staff can serve the next customer by updating the display.
-- ​**Ticket Dispenser Page**​: This page generates a unique ticket number for arriving customers.
+- **Ticket Dispenser Page**: This page generates a unique ticket number for arriving customers.
 After taking a ticket, customers move to the waiting room page.
-- ​**Waiting Room Page**​: Displays the current ticket being serviced at each counter, allowing customers to monitor their position in line.
+- **Waiting Room Page**: Displays the current ticket being serviced at each counter, allowing customers to monitor their position in line.

 ## Additional Resources